rhit-caos1/rhit-caos1.github.io/_posts/projects/0000-12-22-softquadruped.md

 <p>In order to improve the sim-to-real transfer effectiveness, I apply Gaussian noise to each set of simulation inputs, along with applying domain randomization for each rollout, increasing the robustness of the policy.
-  Many implementation details are inspired by Linear Policies are Sufficient to Enable Low-Cost Quadrupedal Robots to Traverse Rough Terrain, where the application of residuals, gait time dilation, and domain randomization is critical to enable a rigid quadruped to walk and "stumble" through rough terrain without falling over.
+  Many implementation details are inspired by <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9636011" target="_blank"><u><i>Linear Policies are Sufficient to Enable Low-Cost Quadrupedal Robots to Traverse Rough Terrain</i></u></a>, where the application of residuals, gait time dilation, and domain randomization is critical to enable a rigid quadruped to walk and "stumble" through rough terrain without falling over.
 </p>
 <br>

-<p>Following this paper, I also implement a simple linear policy rather than a more complex neural network-based architecture, and use Augmented Random Search to train it.
+<p>Following this paper, I also implement a simple linear policy rather than a more complex neural network-based architecture, and use <a href="https://arxiv.org/pdf/1803.07055.pdf" target="_blank"><u>Augmented Random Search</u></a> to train it.
 It trains in minutes on CPU, and converges on the order of only hundreds of rollouts.
 </p>
 <br>